ontherivt/req-update-check/DEVELOPER.md

      - `BREAKING CHANGE:` or `!` → major version (0.2.0 → 1.0.0)

 3. **Releasing**: When you merge the Release Please PR:
-   - A new GitHub release is created
+   - A new GitHub release is created with auto-generated release notes
    - A git tag (e.g., `v0.2.1`) is created
-   - The manual release workflow is triggered (see `.github/workflows/release.yml`)
+   - The release workflow is triggered (`.github/workflows/release.yml`)
+   - Package is automatically built and published to PyPI

 #### Configuration